 To be eligible for any form of financial aid, Federal (Title IV), State and institutional funds, a student must make satisfactory academic progress.
 Academic progress is evaluated and determined at the end of each academic year, including summer courses based on academic progression (Pace) and grades (CGPA).
 Students MUST meet BOTH components.
-Students are notified of their progress
+Students are notified of their progress after all spring semester/term grades have been submitted to the Registrar's Office.
+Special consideration will be given if late grade changes or course corrections occur.

-Felician College SAP policy is consistent with the institution's requirements for graduation and conforms to Federal (Title IV) and State regulations that govern financial aid programs.
+Felician University SAP policy is consistent with the institution's requirements for graduation and conforms to Federal (Title IV) and State regulations that govern financial aid programs.